Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Azure Log Analytics.
 - [ ] PL/SQL.

 ### Where should the build and release agents for the investment planning application suite run?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 70](images/question70.jpg)